nicole-yoong/nicole-yoong/README.md

 I am keen to build on these skills in an exciting new role.

 ## 🌱 A Little Bit of My Education Background ##
+💻 **MSc Computing Science**
+- First Class Honours
-💻 **MSc Computing Science** [First Class Honours | Prize for Best Performance in the MSc Dissertation in Computing Science]
+- Prize for Best Performance in the MSc Dissertation in Computing Science

-🔭 **BA Marketing** [Upper Second Class Honours]
+🔭 **BA Marketing**
+- Upper Second Class Honours

+🔔 **Other certificate:**
-Other certificate: Hackerrank SQL Advanced Certificate
+- Hackerrank SQL Advanced Certificate

 ## SQL ##